MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C#/README.md

 # C# or C sharp
 # Basic deep learning tutorials importants points of C#
+What is C# used for?
+Like other general-purpose programming languages, C# can be used to create a number of different programs and applications: mobile apps, desktop apps, cloud-based services, websites, enterprise software and games.
+Lots and lots of games.

 C# is a modern, general-purpose, object-oriented programming language developed by Microsoft and approved by European Computer Manufacturers Association (ECMA) and International Standards Organization (ISO).
 C# was developed by Anders Hejlsberg and his team during the development of .Net Framework.
 C# is designed for Common Language Infrastructure (CLI), which consists of the executable code and runtime environment that allows use of various high-level languages on different computer platforms and architectures.